Website Design in 2025: 10 Things That Are Totally Out of Style (And What to Do Instead)

 Do this instead:

 Swap it for a statement visual + bold headline combo.
 Use motion, texture, or product-in-action footage instead of canned lifestyle fluff.
+Or maybe you want to ditch your slider altogether.

 5. Generic Call-to-Action Buttons